terracotaPie/EventMaster/Project Deliverables.md

 * [persona 2] would like to get a reminder of the time and location of an exam room
 * [persona 2] can add an avatar beside student name
 * [persona 2] every one should have login name and  password, to make sure only students and profs can get information
-* [Hari Seldon] Hari Seldon is statistics Professor at University of Toronto.
-He mostly teaches 1st and 2nd year courses.
-Teaching Assistants are doing a really good job, thus he has a lot of free time.
-He has a lot of knowledge to share not only about the course's materials but also techniques on how to achieve academic success in his classes.
-He would love to share it, but there's no platform currently available.
-He thinks that info like good places to study, recommended time to be spent on certain task, common mistakes made by students is important

 ## MVP